tfsaggregator/aggregator-cli/README.md

 After creating the Instance, you upload the code of Aggregator **Rules**.
 A Rule is code that reacts to one or more Azure DevOps event.
-Each Aggregator Rule becomes an Azure Function in the Aggragator instance i.e. the Azure Function Application.
+Each Aggregator Rule becomes an Azure Function in the Aggregator instance i.e. the Azure Function Application.
 The Rule language is C# (hopefully more in the future) and uses Aggregator Runtime and [Azure Functions Runtime](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions) 2.0 to do its work.
 When you create an Instance, a Rule or update them, CLI checks GitHub Releases